saferpay/sndbx/texts/FAQ.md

 There are more scenarios Saferpay can cover, together with different ERP-systems.
 If you have some detailed questions, feel free to ask the [Integration Support Team](https://saferpay.github.io/sndbx/contact.html)

-## I have already a shop system.
+## I already have a shop system.
 Do you offer an extension for it?

 Ready-to-use Saferpay payment extensions for several shop systems are offered by our partner [Customweb](https://www.sellxed.com/shop/en/eur/extensions/module/payment-service-provider/saferpay.html).
 You get 1 year support and, if wanted, an installation service!
+Your SIX-contract partner may provide you with a voucher to purchase the extension free of charge.

 ## I have finished my testing.
 What are the next steps?
 How do i go live?